Knuromuro/kick-multibot-panel/README.md

 - `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID` – credentials for Telegram alerts

 The backend exposes Prometheus metrics at `/metrics` and uses Redis + RQ for background jobs.
+If Redis is unreachable, jobs run inline so scheduled tasks continue to work.
 It also provides `/sync/pull` and `/sync/push` for two-way event synchronization.
 Errors can optionally be reported to Sentry or Slack/Telegram via the environment variables `SENTRY_DSN`, `SLACK_WEBHOOK`, `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID`.